OglesbyArt/Painting.java/README.md

             while (!found && !done)
             {
-                  System.out.println ("Please enter the number of the artist's last name to be deleted (12 digits): ");
+                  System.out.println ("Please enter the last name of the artist to be deleted: ");

                   input1 =  UserInterface.getString();

-                  System.out.println ("Please enter the number of the title of work to be deleted (12 digits): ");
+                  System.out.println ("Please enterthe title of work to be deleted: ");

                   input2 =  UserInterface.getString();